Anuj-Kumar0/curriculum/git/intermediate_git/using_git_in_the_real_world.md

    </div>

 1. **If you have completed an assigned issue**, the final step is to submit a pull request to merge your feature branch into the original `upstream` repository's `main` branch.
 This can be done using GitHub's interface.
-1. Shake your moneymaker, you're an OSS contributor!
+1. Shake your moneymaker, you're an OSS contributor!!!

 </div>